-At Welford we teach a broad and balanced curriculum that is engaging, rigorous and challenging, and strives to meet the diverse needs of our children.
+At Welford we teach a broad and balanced curriculum that is engaging, rigorous, memorable and challenging, and strives to meet the diverse needs of our children.

 Since September 2014, primary schools have been teaching a new National Curriculum set out by the government.
 This establishes the content and the framework for most of the knowledge and skills we teach at Welford from Years 1 to 6.
 The link to the National Curriculum Document can be found here.